Gmugra/net.cactusthorn.localization/README.md

 * https://en.wikipedia.org/wiki/Initialization-on-demand_holder_idiom

 Keep in mind, that it's not clean according to true OOD to have and use something like that.
-It's working just fine, but: if you need something like that, you have problems with design of your application.
+Never the less it's working just fine.

 Problems with it:
 * can throw exception during initialization(when something wrong with the files), and this fact breaks initialization-on-demand pattern, actually
   * if it fail at initialization moment, it will be dead: NoClassDefFoundError.
-* need 4 parameters for initialization

-Trade-off: need to originize first single call of the class with special initialization method somewhere at very start of your application.
+Trade-off: need to organize initial single call of the class's special initialization-method somewhere at very start of your application.
 Example: *net.cactusthorn.L10nExample*

 # License